HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

       )
 ```

-This and associated code will also need to be updated to leverage Tasks retrieved via the Runs API server.
+This and underlying code will also need to be updated to leverage Tasks retrieved via the Runs API server.

 #### Run Reporting